Grifo89/alchemy-university-final-project/README.md

 ## Usage

 1. Connect your MetaMask wallet to the local network.
-2. Select the AUS token from the dropdown.
+2. Import some accounts from you local network to Metamask
 3. Interact with the DApp to send or receive AUS tokens.
 4. View your transaction history.